satindersingh472/myride_api/readMe.md

 HTTP methods available: **GET** <br>

 ## `GET`
-It will show all the available rides to the user. at this time all the rides are being shown to the user regardless of the location but upcoming rides only not the past rides.
+It will show all the available rides to the user. at this time all the rides are being shown to the user <br>
+regardless of the location but upcoming rides only not the past rides.  <br>
 **Data Returned**
 ```
 [